 Fortunately, there are a few customer retention key indicators you can look for to combat customer churn, such as a decline in annual recurring revenue (ARR), poor product adoption, a change in communication, and an increase in complaints.
 For a more in-depth look at these red flags, check out our eBook “Road to Revenue: Why the Work Isn't Done Just Because a Deal is Won.”

 Another way to reduce churn is by introducing account-based marketing (ABM) into your organization.
-ABM helps to align your marketing, sales, nd customer success teams, streamline everyday workflows, impress and acquire new customers, and expand, upsell, and cross-sell existing ones.
+ABM helps to align your marketing, sales, and customer success teams, streamline everyday workflows, impress and acquire new customers, and expand, upsell, and cross-sell existing ones.

 It also helps you extend your reach to other players within each account—such as other departments or product lines—to think bigger and broader than the sale you won.

-To do so, consider ABM tactics like:
+To do so, consider account-based marketing tactics like: